 Best pork for smoking

-Pork Butt – Yes, the butt is the shoulder.
+Pork Butt – Yes, the butt is the shoulder, and often called a Boston butt.
 The butt is also the butt, but we’re talking about the shoulder here.
-With the most confusing name on the list, it also happens to be one of the most tasty, and great for all levels of smoking gurus.
+With the most confusing name on the list, it also happens to be one of the tastiest, and great for all levels of smoking gurus.
 Getting one with the bone in can help the cause, but isn’t a necessary evil for shouldering that pig butt.

 Picnic – Just below the butt (the shoulder), a picnic cut is similar to the butt, but can be just as delicious.
 Smoking most parts of the pig are well suited for the smoker, as you’re gonna have a tough time overdoing it as a novice.
 Some have suggested you can smoke these cuts for up to 36 hours without overdoing it, making the picnic the right cut for beginners and pros alike.